patrikx3/systemd-manager/README.md

 # SystemD Watchdog Notify
 This notifies changes in the SystemD via e-mail.
 Right now it polls, so that it gets all changes.
 It task about 30-50 milliseconds per run on my 3.3 GHz Pentium 2 cores, it is nothing instead tons of functions.
+All automatic, requires email and a few tweaks as you want.